Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-82-moving-forward.md

 "The *boring* ones, maybe!"
 Vemik trilled, and knuckled over to give a nice, big hug.
 Friends!

-*"Oof!* Yes, hello.
+"*Oof!* Yes, hello.
 What brings you here, big guy?"

 "Wanted to say hi!
 Also, maybe ask him questions.
 Where is he?"